top of page

 小さな葦の葉の生活

-The leading Japanese writer of the Meiji Era
+The leading japanese female writer of the Meiji Era

 Higuchi Ichiyo pseudonym of Higuchi Natsu, also called Higuchi Natsuko, poet and novelist was the most important Japanese woman writer and the first professional Japanese novelist since the beginning of the Meiji Era.
 Her works portrayed Tokyo's licensed leisure districts.